MohammadValeed/UnitZo/README.md

 # UnitZo
-Android Studio Project on Kilogram to Pounds Converter.
+Android Studio Project for Kilogram to Pounds Converter.